mroberts1/BOOTSTRA.386/manual/index.md

 ## 1. Assume Competitor Success
 The first thing to assume is VisiCorp is successful.
 We say "if so then what?" this is almost always a fruitful exploration and if you do it right, you come up with the "N+1" idea, assuming the current thing is the "N" idea.

 For example, let's go to 1979, the Sony Walkman is introduced.
 We have two business ideas.
-Based on the walkman's success or failure we are going ballpark what the probability of success of the two business models will be:
+Based on the Walkman's success or failure we are going ballpark what the probability of success of the two business models will be:

 | Walkman | Succeeds | Fails |
 |---------|----------|-------|